 - General UCF graduate application requirements

 - One official transcript (in a sealed envelope) from each college/university attended

 - Official, competitive GRE score taken within the last five years

 - A written statement of research experience, area of interest, and immediate and long-range goals

 - Minimum TOEFL score (if applicable)

-Applicants who hold a BS degree in unrelated fields are expected to have the equivalent of 16 semester hours of credit in the biotechnology/biological sciences including a course in general microbiology, biochemistry of molecular biology or cell biology, plus one year of organic chemistry, one year of physics, basic university mathematics and statistics, and laboratory skills equivalent to the minimum required of our own undergraduates.
+Applicants who hold a Bachelor’s degree in unrelated fields are expected to have the equivalent of 16 semester hours of credit in the biotechnology/biological sciences including a course in general microbiology, biochemistry of molecular biology or cell biology, plus one year of organic chemistry, one year of physics, basic university mathematics and statistics, and laboratory skills equivalent to the minimum required of our own undergraduates.

-MS Biotechnology Thesis track students may receive financial assistance through fellowships, assistantships, tuition support, or loans.
+Master’s of Biotechnology Thesis track students may receive financial assistance through fellowships, assistantships, tuition support, or loans.
 Financial awards are based on available funds and academic merit to highly qualified students.

 - Tuition fully covered

 We are currently accepting applications for our Fall 2018 class.
 Applicants must apply online.